 FAIRsharing is a registry where you can find disciplinary standards for data.

-If you work on your data for a period of time, it is useful to introduce some kind of version management to be able to properly track the changes.
+If you work on your data for a period of time or you develop software, it is useful to introduce some kind of version management to be able to properly track the changes.